camsabathe/mypkgr/README.md

 mypkgr
 ======

-The goal of mypkgr is to tester git hub pour la formation, yes, SCL
+The goal of mypkgr is to tester git hub pour la formation, yes, SCL, Pour test conflit

 Installation
 ------------